er-shreyagaur/JAVA-OOPS/README.md

 ---

 ## 🚀 Purpose
-This repository serves as a **learning kit** for understanding OOPs concepts in J
+This repository serves as a **learning kit** for understanding OOPs concepts in Java with simple, structured examples.